Bentley Systems Inc at Robert W Baird Global Consumer, Technolog

 Gregory S. Bentley - Bentley Systems, Incorporated - CEO, President & Chairman of the Board

-Joe, thank you.
-In turn, it's Greg Bentley.
-And we do reckon that what we do is our highest and best use here at Bentley Systems by virtue that infrastructure is critical for both our economy and our environment.
-It depends on the work of civil and structural and geotechnical engineers, among others.
-Their work is determined by the quality of their software.
-So
+Joe, many thanks for inviting us, and thanks to each of you for your interest.
+Bentley Systems was founded by 5 Bentley brothers almost 40 years ago.
+And since then, we've applied ourselves to becoming most comprehensively the infrastructure engineering software company.
+We think that brings a certain stability and predictability, boring this steadiness maybe that would

-Bentley Systems Inc at Robert W Baird Global Consumer, Technology & Services Conference (Virtual) Transcript
+Bentley Systems Inc at Robert W Baird Global Consumer, Technology & Services Conference Transcript

 |Access to All Earning Calls and Stock Analysis